MarqueWalker/Python-Band-Name-Generator-Project/README.md

 So we're going to use a print statement and the "Your name could be ..." and then we are going to add then add the name of the city and then add a space and the add the of their pet.

 Now when we run our code it would ask us for the the name of the city and then the name of a pet and then it should combine those together a show us the name of out band.
+In the finial step is that the input cursor should show on a new line, So that you get a bit of space and you're not typing it in directly after the prompt

+We do this by "modifying strings by creating a new line using the \n.
+We can add that both to the end of the city input and the pet input.
+Now when we run our code, you'll see that the the cursor now shows up on the next line and our program looks alot better.